 What should I expect?

-Our days will consist of sunrise hikes to the arches to photographing the Milky Way rising over the desert.
+Our days will consist of sunrise hikes to photographing the Milky Way rising over the desert.
 This photography workshop adventure is designed to give all participants the opportunity to shoot and capture some of the most amazing landscapes and places in the country.
 We will guide you through different photography techniques, camera settings and how to use filters to properly expose your shots.
 We will also spend a good amount of time on photo composition and developing your own style so your photos will tell your story to the viewer.

 Group size will be kept small (approx. 12 participants) to afford each participant one-on-one instruction both in the field and in the classroom for post editing.

 What should I bring?